Adult Ear Nose Throat specialist, Singapore

-Dr Lynne Lim is recognized as one of the top adult Ear Nose Throat specialists island wide.
-She specializes in ear disorders as well as the surgical and non-surgical correction of hearing loss, which also entails different types of treatments, and the insertion of cochlear and middle ear hearing implants.
-In addition to this, her repertoire also includes a comprehensive range of investigations and the effective management of different adult ear conditions.
-Hearing impairment can afflict a majority of people, and is usually underestimated due to lack of public awareness and the fear of stigmatisation.
-Hearing loss is associated with social isolation, inability to communicate with friends and loved ones, depression, and reduced safety.
-It is also increasingly, being linked with dementia and memory problems.
+Dr Lynne Lim is widely regarded as one of the best adult ENT doctors in the vicinity.
+She specializes in ear disorders, surgical and non-surgical correction of hearing loss, and various other treatments, which include the insertion of cochlear and middle ear hearing implants.
+Her repertoire also comprises a complete range of investigations as well as efficient management of numerous ear conditions afflicting adults.
+People from all walks of life can be prone to hearing impairment, and this is a condition which is often underestimated because of a lack of public awareness as well as the fear of stigmatization.
+In addition, hearing loss is also associated with social isolation, inability to communicate with friends and loved ones, depression, and reduced safety.
+It’s also being linked to dementia and memory issues, on an increasing basis.

-Dr Lynne is one of the best adult ENT doctors in Singapore managing holistically the full spectrum of ear, nose and throat disorders.
+If you’re seeking one of the top adult ENT specialists in Singapore, look no further, for Dr. Lynne specializes in the holistic management of the complete spectrum of ear, nose and throat disorders.

 - Adult ear conditions could have arisen from Congenital infections/ Syndromes, Genetic, Microtia/ Atresia and Central Auditory Processing Disorder (CAPD) causes as for children (refer Children Services).